shanjingheng/test-swagger/测试报告/java_online_api_client/docs/GroupsApi.md

 <a name="orgNameAppNameChatgroupsGroupIdUsersUsernameDelete"></a>
 # **orgNameAppNameChatgroupsGroupIdUsersUsernameDelete**
-> orgNameAppNameChatgroupsGroupIdUsersUsernameDelete(orgName, appName, authorization, groupId, username)
+> String orgNameAppNameChatgroupsGroupIdUsersUsernameDelete(orgName, appName, authorization, groupId, username)

 Remove a Member from the Group